salah-alstre/salahAppServer/README.md

 # Usage
 -  ## Book an Appointment: Clients can book appointments via the provided API endpoints.
 -  ## Manage Appointments: Administrators can view and modify booked appointments.

+## Contributing
+We welcome contributions from the community!
+If you wish to contribute, please open a Pull Request with a description of your changes.
+See CONT for more details.

+Feel free to adjust any section as needed, especially the links for documentation and user guides, and ensure that `CONTRIBUTING.md` and `LICENSE` files are present in your repository if you reference them.
+If you have any more details or adjustments, just let me know!